-The Weezer logo has become an integral part of their music and performances, conveying the energy and uniqueness of the band, which was born in Los Angeles.
+The Weezer logo has become an integral part of the band’s music and performances, conveying the energy and uniqueness of the band, which was born in Los Angeles.
 Boldly blending rock, pop, and emo, the musicians found their sound and attracted listeners who loved their melody and sincerity.

 Weezer: Brand overview